 [369 East 1st Street] - The Japanese American National Museum in Los Angeles was formed to commemorate the culture and contribution of the Japanese American community during the last century.
 The museum was formed in the early 1980s with Japanese American military veterans and area businessmen looking for a way to preserve Japanese American heritage.
 The "Go For Broke" monument is in the parking lot for the Japanese American National Museum, next to MOCA Geffen.
 [Little Tokyo]

 [152 North Central Avenue] - A 40,000 square feet extension of the Museum of Contemporary Art (MOCA), featuring contemporary abstract art exhibits.
 There are guided tours throughout the day.
-An admission ticket for MOCA is valid at both locations (Geffen and Grand Avenue) on the same day.
-There is a shuttle to transport ticket holders between the two downtown locations.
+General admission is free.
+Special events and exhibits require a paid entry ticket.
 The Geffen Contemporary is next to the Japanese American National Museum, and shares the same parking lot.
 [Little Tokyo]

 African American Fire Fighter Museum

 [1401 South Central Avenue] - the first and so far the only free standing African American Firefighter Museum in the United States.
 The first floor contains vintage fire apparatus, stories and pictures of pioneering African American Los Angeles Firefighters.
 The Museum gallery is located on the second floor with pictures, artifacts and other memorabilia of African American Firefighters from around the country.
 Free admission (donations accepted); Open Tuesday, Thursday and Sunday. [in Fashion District, 1.5 miles south of Little Tokyo]